rochestb/boilerplate-frontend/README.md

 ### Modernizr

-Boilerplate has a custom build of [Modernizr](http://modernizr.com/download/#-shiv-cssclasses) that includes the HTML5 shiv and CSS classes.
-Please update the file as tests are needed instead of loading the whole development version.
+Boilerplate has a custom builder of Modernizr that will allow you to add your own tests.
+Please update `build/config/modernizr.js` with tests that are needed instead of loading the whole development version.
+See [https://github.com/Modernizr/grunt-modernizr](https://github.com/Modernizr/grunt-modernizr) for more settings.

 This approach will limit the Modernizr tests to only those needed for the project.
 As a benefit we prevent running every Modernizr test on every page load of the site.